HHC legality map with compass. HHC legality map with compass.

 When you’re ready to purchase, focus on transparency.
 Reputable companies are proud of their products and have nothing to hide.
 They make it easy for you to find information about how their products are made, what’s in them, and how they’ve been tested.
 By taking a few extra minutes to check for these details, you can feel confident that you’re choosing high-quality HHC gummies that are both safe and compliant with the law.

-Read the Product Label
+How to Read an HHC Product Label

 The product label is your first line of defense.
 It should be clear, informative, and professional.
 Look for the total HHC content per package and per serving, a full list of ingredients, and suggested use instructions.
 A major red flag is a label with vague information or wild, unprovable health claims.
 A trustworthy brand will also include a QR code that links directly to the product's lab test results.
 This simple scan is your gateway to verifying everything the company claims about what’s inside the package, giving you immediate peace of mind before you even make a purchase.

-Verify Third-Party Lab Testing
+How to Verify Third-Party Lab Tests

 This is non-negotiable.
 Always choose products that have been tested by an independent, third-party lab.
 These tests, often called a Certificate of Analysis (COA), confirm a product's potency and purity.
 The COA will show you the exact cannabinoid profile, ensuring the HHC levels are accurate and that the product contains less than the legal 0.3% Delta-9 THC limit.
 More importantly, these lab reports also screen for harmful contaminants like pesticides, heavy metals, and residual solvents.
 If a company doesn't make these results easily accessible on its website, you should look elsewhere.